AlifurkanKaraman/udemy-100-Days-of-Code/Day 23 - The Turtle Crossing Capstone Project/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup
-In order to open the project you should install zip file and then extract it all in one folder on your PC.
-After that you should open your IDE, I use PyCharm.
+In order to open the project you should install file and then extract it all in one folder on your PC.
+After that you should open python interpreter.
 Finally, run the main.py file.

 ## Project Status
 Project is:  _complete_